 Neutral white light (4000 Kelvin)

-Kelvin is bright, fresher, vibrant, and’ neutral light,’ most suitable for work environments.
-This color range contributes a balanced color tone, which is neither too yellowish nor too bluish.
+Kelvin is bright, fresher, vibrant, and neutral light,’ most suitable for work environments.
+This color range contributes a balanced color tone, which is neither yellowish nor bluish.
 This establishes an environment that keeps the workers alert though out the day.
-It is a preferred light in places where task lighting is required, like offices, showrooms, schools, beauty salons, vanities, hairdressing salons, and the kitchen.
+It is a preferred light in places requiring task lighting, like offices, showrooms, schools, beauty salons, vanities, hairdressing salons, and the kitchen.
 The main objective of the neutral white light is to highlight paintings and products.

 Daylight (6500 Kelvin or ‘work like temperature’ or ‘cool day light’)

 6500 Kelvin is at the lower end of the spectrum, possesses a bluish or stark white appearance, and is considered sunlight at high noon.
 It is preferred for specific sectors and situations, especially where very bright illumination is needed.
 This refreshing light is most suitable for laboratories, security lighting, operation rooms, printing offices, displaying artwork, and treatment rooms (for example, lighting above a treatment chair in a dental setup).
 These lights are perfect for fixtures that can be adjusted with ease.